 After submitting the application questions, students MUST also send or upload the following documents to complete the application process (uploading preferred):

-A copy of your high school or college transcript
+A copy of your most recent transcript (college or high school)

-Personal Essay (1 page: include your college & career goals, service or extracurricular activities and a statement about how scholarship will help you attend EAC)
+Personal essay (1 page: include your college & career goals, service or extracurricular activities and a statement of your Financial Need to attend college)

 Two letters of recommendation

-Documents can also be mailed or delivered in person to:
+Documents may be mailed or delivered in person to: